Canadiens return to Cup Final after 3-2 OT win over Vegas

 Cole Caufield and captain Shea Weber also scored, and the Canadiens eliminated the Golden Knights in Game 6 of their semifinal series.
 Considered mere afterthoughts after entering the playoffs with the worst record, Montreal has won 11 of 13 since falling behind 3-1 to Toronto in its first-round series.

-Montreal will make its playoff-leading 35th Stanley Cup Final appearance with a shot to add to its 24 championships.
+Montreal will make its NHL-leading 35th Stanley Cup Final appearance with a shot to add to its 24 championships.
 The Canadiens will face the winner of the semifinal series between the defending champion Lightning and New York Islanders.
 Game 7 is at Tampa Bay on Friday.

+“We wouldn’t be here right now if we didn’t believe,” Price said.
+“We’ve believed this whole time and obviously we’re ecstatic and we have a lot of work left to do.”

-The Golden Knights, making their third semifinal appearance in four seasons of existence, fell short of returning to the championship round since their inaugural campaign in 2018, when they lost to Washington in five games.
+The Golden Knights, making their third semifinal appearance in four seasons of existence, fell short of returning to the championship round for the first time since their inaugural campaign in 2018, when they lost to Washington in five games.
 They were undone by a sputtering offense which managed just nine goals against Montreal following a 4-1 series-opening win, and an anemic power play that went 0-of-17 against the Canadiens.

 The game was decided off a faceoff in the Montreal end, and after Price held his ground to stop former Canadiens captain Max Pacioretty set up in the left circle.
-Montreal’s Nick Suzuki gained the Vegas zone and slipped a pass to his left to Lehkonen, who lifted a shot beating Robin Lehner high on the short side.
+Montreal’s Phil Danault gained the Vegas zone, drew two defenders in the middle and slipped a no-look pass to his left to Lehkonen, who lifted a shot beating Robin Lehner high on the short side.

+“Just trying to go high and hit the net,” Lehkonen said.
+“We’re trying to keep it going one game at a time and not think things too much far ahead.
+I feel like we showed up today and it’s a big win for us and we have four more to go.”

 Lehner stopped 29 shots.